Ladrillo/devcontainer-mysql/README.md

     mysql -u user -p -h mysql
     ```

-4. Set up your database, (replacing the path with the actual path to the sql files):
+4. Set up your database, (replacing `/the/path/` with the actual path to the sql files):

     ```sql
     SOURCE /the/path/northwind_ddl.sql;